brooth/jeta-site/mysite/home/markdown/androjeta_findviews.md

 So, for our example it will be *"sampleActivity_textView"*.

 <span class="label label-info">Note</span> You shouldn't distrust this approach.
 In case of misspelling, it will fail at compile-time.
-On the other hand, it helps you to keep your code clean and in one style.
+Also, it helps you keep your code clean and in one style.

 Here is the `BaseActivity`: